Dahua vs Lorex CCTV Cameras: Which Security System Should You Choose?

 Cost Higher upfront cost More affordable, budget-friendly

-Durability and Lifespan High durability, built for harsh conditions Moderate durability, suitable for indoors
+Durability & Lifespan High durability, built for harsh conditions Moderate durability, suitable for indoors

 Aesthetics Industrial design, suitable for businesses Sleek, consumer-friendly look